Mirka1405/StoryForest/README.md

 Players who are the best players in enough games to reach lvl 80 will unlock the "Create New Forest" feature.
 They themselves are now a fungus.

-Players, at any given point in the story, can do a vote to report a fungus for trolling or misdirection.
+Players, at any given point in the story, can do a vote to report a fungus for trolling, lewd content, or misdirection.